 Being self-employed doesn’t mean you can’t have a sturdy, dependable plan for retirement.
-You took your career and business growth — your financial future — into your own hands and you can do the same with your retirement.
-There are many retired options for the self-employed, whether or not they have employees.
+You took your career, business growth, financial future, and your self-employed retirement plan into your own hands and you can do the same with your retirement.
+There are many retirement plans for the self-employed, whether or not they have employees.
 Do your research and choose a path is right for you and that will secure your future and that of your loved ones.

-Another option is it a SEP IRA.
+Another option is a SEP IRA.
 With this kind of retirement plan, you can have employees.
-If you choose this option and do employ others, you will need to contribute for them as well.
+If you choose this option and do employ others, you will need to contribute to them as well.
 Loans are not allowed.

 A simple IRA can be set up for self-employed individuals with or without employees.
 You will have to invest a percentage for your employees if you have them.
 You cannot borrow from this plan.
 Withdrawals may cause penalties, and you may owe an annual fee.

 It’s important to plan for your future.
 Every kind of retirement plan, just like every individual business, will have its own set of rules, benefits, and risks, so be sure to research your options.
 If you’re not sure what to choose, consult with a professional.
 Your future, and that of your family, is too important to risk.